Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 ## Our Experience with Rasa Open Source

 Soon after the project phase started, we realized that we don't have nearly enough time to build an impressive AI chatbot from scratch.
 We started to look for open-source solutions we can build upon.
 The first attempt was with the **HuggingFace** bot, described in [this blog post](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).
 That's where we got the idea of bot personality.
 The app itself turned out to be unimpressive, but at least it was funny.
+The bot's messages are in white:

 ![](images/hugging_face_not_impressive.png)